 - Storybook or TV characters your child loves

-- Examples of what motivates your child (i.e. a favorite snack, extra playtime outside, sticker charts, etc.)
+- Examples of what motivates your child (a favorite snack, extra playtime outside, sticker charts, etc.)

 Speech therapists have lots of fun and interactive toys and games they'll present to a child on screen.
 They also use a variety of online activities many children enjoy participating in.
-That's why it's so important to give your therapist insight into your child's interests ahead of time - it'll help make sure sessions start off on the right foot!
+That's why it's so important to give your therapist insight into your child's interests ahead of time--it'll help sessions start off on the right foot!

 As much as fun toys and activities contribute to a child’s enthusiasm in therapy, the environment is just as important!
 When getting ready for an online speech session, make sure to find a dedicated space for your child that is calm and quiet.

-For young children, using their high chair or any other comfortable chair is a great way to encourage your child to sit and attend.
+For young children, using their high chair or any other comfortable chair is a great way to encourage them to sit and attend.
 When the temptation to get up and run around is gone, a child is much more likely to respond to the tasks presented.

-Additionally, make sure to turn off any nearby TVs and limit other distractions during the session.
-This will help keep frustrations during the session to a minimum, as well.
+In addition, make sure to turn off any nearby TVs and limit other distractions during the session.
+This will help keep frustrations during the session to a minimum.

 If your child is playing with a highly motivating activity before the speech session, they may have trouble transitioning away from the activity.
-The speech session may then feel discouraging.
-To prevent this from happening, save highly desired games and toys for the session - don’t provide them to your child before the session and then have to take them away beforehand.
+The speech session may feel discouraging.
+To prevent this from happening, save highly desired games and toys for the session--don’t provide them to your child before the session and then have to take them away.
 You will also want to save any special activity time, like a favorite TV show or playing outside, for after the session is complete.

 Finally, do your best to have strong internet connection and a reliable computer or tablet.
 A phone can be used for therapy, but a bigger screen such as on a computer or tablet is much more ideal.
 Children can see the screen better and may attend to the tasks more easily.